KnowEnG/GeneSet_Characterization_Pipeline/README.md

           docker pull knowengdev/geneset_characterization:09_08_2016
        ```

-  * Or install the following package one by one in your machine (Mac OS or Linux)
+  * Or install the following package one by one in your machine (Ubentu or Linux)

     ```
      apt-get install -y python3-pip